 - Whisk the chocolate in intervals: 5 minutes in the fridge, then mix.
 Or, simply place the ganache into the fridge to chill completely, then whisk it once to the desired consistency.

 - Try my ‘Chocolate Buttercream’ recipe next!
+This rich buttercream is made with cocoa powder and melted chocolate!

 - And, my ‘Best Chocolate Cake’ recipe is bound to be come a favorite!